Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 A few factors led me to choose Helmerich Payne, or HP.

-This allows me to collect call income no matter which direction the stock moves, something I appreciate even more in over valued stock markets.
+This allows me to collect call income at least once, preferably several times, something I appreciate even more in over valued stock markets.

 To enhance covered call stock holdings and lower risk even more, I like dividend paying stocks for covered call candidates.